leer en espanol

 No Longer Unique?

 In recent years, other manufacturers have developed the ability to create materials that are indistinguishable from Tyvek®.
-For example, IMPAK's new TyePAK™ is available in multiple grades and exhibits durability, breathability, printability, and water resistance properties identical to what DuPont offers.
+For example, IMPAK's new TeknaPore™ is available in multiple grades and exhibits durability, breathability, printability, and water resistance properties identical to what DuPont offers.

 Tyvek® characteristics: